ykray/dev_portfolio/projects/breakroom.md

 [beta.breakroom.chat](https://breakroom.chat)

-Breakroom is a proximity-based random group chat platform where users can chat with people nearby, about hyper-locally trending topics.
+_Breakroom_ is a hyper-local random group chat where users can chat about, discover and share trending topics in their local area.
 Co-founded with [Yegor Chernyshev](https://github.com/ycherny), and under active development for iOS, Android and web.

 ## Skills